 Kathy Walkling and Jessamijn Miedema

-Individual pads cost about 10 USD as of September 2017.
+Individual pads cost about 3.63 USD (275 INR) as of 2020.
 They also have a pad for pad program, along with a pricing model that divides Premium and Subsidized prices to allow pads purchased at the Premium price to support rural women and girls with financial barriers.

 Traditional methods (ex. reusable cloth), Commercial menstrual pads (ex.
 Always brand), Unsanitary materials (ex.old rags, husks, dried leaves, grass, ash, sand or newspapers)

 Cloth washable menstrual pads are simple to stitch and can be done so by any rural woman with a sewing machine and basic tailoring skills.
 Though Eco Femme began with 15 female members of the Auroville Village Action’s self-help groups who had received advanced tailoring training and could stitch Eco Femme cloth pads, their plans are to expand and empower women in India to stitch these cloth pads and earn compensation per pad.

 The product is assumed to be trade secret, as nothing exists to suggest the pad design has been patented.

 Purchase from a retailer or directly from the manufacturer.
 The Pad for Pad Program also allows adolescent girls and women in rural India to receive pads for free, as subsidized by international sales or donated by other women in India.

 As of 2019, Eco Femme reports that they have sold 100,882 pads.

 Top of the pad : soft flannel cotton